orlandxrf/spanish-ner/README.md

 ### CoNLL-2002 dataset distribution

-CoNLL-2002 dataset is labeled under IOB (Inside/Beginning/Out) schema
+The plot shows the tags/classes distribution from dataset under IOB schema.
+In the chart, the x-axis shows the four classes and the y-axis describe the number of entities per class.

 ![alt CoNLL-2002 dataset distributio](img/conll_tags-dist.png)